jlord/old-site/about.md

 ![chemex](assets/chemex-round.png)

 I'm an urban designer turned open web developer—which isn't as odd as it sounds.
-I use technology to build tools (and sometimes visuals) so that information—be it urban systems, code, or government—is more accessible.
+I use technology to build tools and visuals so that information—be it urban systems, code, or government—is more accessible.

 I champion open knowledge, documentation, and kindness.
 I also believe [open source is a privilege](/blog/osos-talk.html).

-<span class="meta">Lil Update</span>
+<span class="meta">A Little Update</span>

 **I've recently left GitHub and am taking a little break from work and open source for a couple of months and then getting back into the swing of things at the new year.**